 The University of Baltimore requires students to have their skills assessed in reading, writing and mathematics.
 All first-year undergraduate students are required to take placement tests prior to registration and will be notified of testing dates.
 Transfer students who have satisfied MHEC general-education requirements in composition and/or mathematics at another college or university are exempt from placement testing for lower-level general-education courses in the satisfied area(s).
-Transfer students who need to take placement tests to be eligible to enroll in required lower-level composition and/or mathematics courses must do so within their first semester.
-After their first semester they will not be permitted to register for any courses without permission until the required lower-level general-education courses have been successfully completed.
+After their first semester, they will not be permitted to register for any courses without permission until the required lower-level general-education courses in writing and mathematics have been successfully completed.

 Transfer students who need to take placement tests should contact the Achievement and Learning Center at 410.837.5383.